Zenexer/MineScript/README.md

     mv workdir

 We're going to create symbolic links to everything so that improperly programmed or old plugins and mods don't look in the wrong places for files.
 This shouldn't be necessary for the most part on recent versions of CraftBukkit and derivatives.
 Be sure that you use the correct world names: you may have different worlds and/or additional worlds, particularly if you are using Feed the Beast or Multiverse.

+Most users can copy and paste this directly into their terminals.
+Some might need to edit it in a text editor first.
+There is no way to correctly determine the proper configuration, which is why it is left up to the user to perform this step.
+These defaults will be suitable for most users.

     ln -s ../config/banned-players.txt banned-players.txt
     ln -s ../config/banned-ips.txt banned-ips.txt